 We encourage everyone to get involved

 If you are in the office, before leaving work on Friday 24 March, please remember to:

 On the night of Earth Hour, Saturday 25 March, switch off your lighting from 8.30 pm for one hour.
 This Earth Hour, you are invited to reflect on the incredible benefits nature provides for us.
 Be it planting a native tree in your backyard, or adding a morning stroll in nature to your daily routine, .

 Earth Hour is much more than turning off our lights once a year.
 It is a symbol of the commitment to take collective action to prevent climate change.
 Every small action, when combined with millions of others, has a huge impact.

-Please learn about ten simple lifestyle switches you can this Earth Hour to help Australia become a renewables nation.
+Please learn about this Earth Hour to help Australia become a renewables nation.
 Make the time - whether it’s 60 seconds, 60 minutes or beyond the hour to create a better future for people and planet.

 Reviewed 20 March 2023